 These notes will provide a ton of background information, but keep in mind that AP Chemistry is less about memorization of facts and more about the ability to apply your knowledge to a variety of experimental scenarios.
 Reading notes can only get you so far.
 Practice problems are essential (a point that I will emphasize again later in this article).

 Take a diagnostic test before you dive into these notes if you plan on using them to review for the full AP test.
 Based on your results, you can see which areas need the most improvement, and then you can focus on the notes that are most relevant.

 AP Chemistry Notes

 These notes come from several sources.
-Some of are in-depth, others give a broad overview.
-Some focus more on notes, others on working through practice questions.
-The goal is to give you a comprehensive guide of what you need to know for AP Chemistry.
+Some are in-depth, others give a broad overview.
+Some are in-depth, others give a broad overview.
+Some focus more on explaining concepts, others on working through practice questions.
+The overall goal of these notes is to give you a comprehensive guide of what you need to know for AP Chemistry.